DevOps-and-Cloud-based-Software/assignment-1/README.md

 replicaset.apps/nginx-748c667d99   1         1         0       13s
 ```
 You will notice in the first line 'ContainerCreating'.
 This means that the K8s cluster is downloading and starting the
 Nginx container.
-After some minutes if you run again:
+After some minutes, if you run again:
 ```shell
 microk8s kubectl get all
 ```